 Once the vendor receives the PO and the goods or services are delivered, an invoice is generated.
 The vendor invoice lists the delivered products or services and serves as a request for payment.
 Invoices must be carefully checked for accuracy in terms of items listed, amounts, terms, and other critical information.

 The next step is entering the invoice data into an Enterprise Resource Planning (ERP) system.
 This software acts as a central repository for various business processes, including accounts payable.
 A well-maintained ERP system ensures data integrity and allows for seamless workflow automation later in the process.

-A critical stage in the AP workflow is the 3-way matching process, which involves comparing the PO, the delivery receipt, and the vendor invoice.
+A vital stage in the AP workflow is the 3-way matching process, which involves verifying and comparing the PO, the delivery receipt, and the vendor invoice.
 This step ensures that the company only pays for items that were ordered and received.
-Any discrepancies must be resolved before moving on to the next stage.
+Any discrepancies must be resolved by your AP team before moving on to the next stage.

 Once the 3-way match is successful, the invoice undergoes a multi-tier approval process.
 Different stakeholders, such as the AP department head, finance teams, and sometimes even top management, review and approve the invoice.
 Any delay or bottleneck here can slow down the entire AP process.

 After invoice approval, the finance team authorizes payment.
 At this point, internal controls are reviewed to ensure that the payment aligns with company policies and fund availability.
 Payment authorization is the gatekeeping stage that secures the funds for the transaction.

 Payment scheduling follows authorization.
 This phase outlines when and how the vendor will be paid, whether it's immediate electronic payment, net 30, or another payment term.
 Payment scheduling ensures that payments align with the company's cash flow needs and meet the vendor's terms.